How ADATA SSDs Fail

 XPG GAMMIX S70 Blade: InnoGrit IG5236 Firmware Panic

 The GAMMIX S70 Blade uses the InnoGrit IG5236 (Rainier), a high-performance Gen4 NVMe controller with AES-256 hardware encryption.
 When the IG5236 firmware panics, all cores stall & the drive drops off the PCIe bus completely.
-The AES-256 encryption keys are fused to the controller die, so desoldering the NAND yields only ciphertext.
+The Media Encryption Key is dynamically generated inside the controller and wrapped by a hardware-unique root key fused into the IG5236 silicon, so desoldering the NAND yields only ciphertext that no donor controller can unwrap.
 Board-level repair to revive the original InnoGrit controller is the only recovery path.
 Once the controller is operational, it handles AES decryption natively and we image the drive via standard NVMe read commands.

 ADATA LEGEND Series: Mixed Controller Failures

 ADATA's LEGEND line spans budget to high-end NVMe drives, each using a different controller.
 The LEGEND 700 & 710 use Realtek NVMe controllers.
 The LEGEND 850 uses the Silicon Motion SM2269XT.
-The LEGEND 960 uses the SM2264, Silicon Motion's flagship Gen4 NVMe controller with DRAM cache.
-The LEGEND 840 uses a different NVMe controller that varies by production batch.
-When a LEGEND drive fails, the first step is identifying the actual controller on the PCB, because the recovery procedure, PC-3000 utility module, & encryption status all depend on which silicon is inside.
+The LEGEND 840 uses the InnoGrit IG5220 Gen4 NVMe controller.
+The LEGEND 960 uses the Silicon Motion SM2264, a flagship Gen4 controller that currently lacks a dedicated PC-3000 SSD utility module; recovery on the 960 relies on board-level hardware repair to keep the original controller alive.
+When a LEGEND drive fails, the first step is identifying the actual controller on the PCB, because the recovery procedure & encryption status depend on which silicon is inside.

 How Much Does ADATA SSD Data Recovery Cost?